Make Your Business Profitable: Compressing the Product Design and Development Cycle

 During phase one, the prediction or hypothesis phase, you set forth what you think the future holds for your yet-to-be-built product, which should address a need or desire that people have.
 Products and services are almost always most successful when you’re fulfilling an existing need rather than creating a need for a novelty item.
 Your team should then deliberate on how much you think people will pay for it.

 In the second phase, you will design something to test your prediction.
 This could be the actual product design, although you don’t exactly have to put a huge focus on product features just yet.
-While building your MVP, it is essential to focus on core functionalities.
+While building your MVP, it is essential to focus more so on core functionalities.
 You don’t want to realize halfway through this phase that the product features you’ve created will not actually serve the purpose of your final product.

 This factor is often why MVPs can be so difficult for traditional UX designers.
 You want to be sure to design a test that will enable you to gather actual metrics.
-These metrics will inform you about the accuracy of your prediction.
+These metrics will tell you about the accuracy of your prediction.

 The last phase of building an MVP includes gathering the results of your test.
 Using this information, you’ll be able to find to what degree your hypothesis was correct.
 You want to learn whether or not this product will solve the problem you thought existed.
 A simple prototype or paper model of your product might be beneficial in the early phases to get user feedback, but you’ll eventually need to create something more physical.
 You’ll want to build something that potential customers can actually use or sign up for because this will be a much better measurement of the value of your idea.

 Basically, MVPs are the best of both worlds of Agile and Lean UX.
 This combination of the two methods’ best practices includes an emphasis on collaboration and delivery, as well as evaluating and confirming product/market fit.
-These are great practices to implement with your entire team.
-It is also important to note that the ability for UX designers to design effectively for MVPs is an especially good measure of general skill level.

 Reap the Benefits of Both Agile and UX Development

-Agile development has captured the imagination of many software development teams recently and with good reason—its emphasis on producing functioning software quickly is well suited to today’s fast-paced marketplace.
-It is increasingly important in this day and age to develop innovative web applications that help you improve the customer experience, reduce costs and time to market.
+Agile development has captured the imagination of many software development teams recently, and with good reason—its emphasis on producing functioning software quickly is well suited to today’s fast-paced marketplace.
+It is increasingly important in this day and age to develop innovative web applications that help you improve the customer experience, and reduce costs and time to market.
 This will help you develop secure and scalable web applications with intuitive UIs and combine intuitive UI designs with insightful branding, all to provide a great UX.

 Because good design is good for business, you should strive to build beautiful experiences for your users, and in effect, your bottom line will significantly benefit.

-It is important to have software developers who are up-to-date and flexible in this ever-changing business and technology environment.
-We believe that being able to build MVPs is one of the most indispensable skills for an aspiring Agile or Lean UX designer to strive for.
 The ecosystem of Accelerance Certified Expert (ACE) partners includes software development companies that all work in Agile mode and are comfortable with Lean design and MVPs.
 We also have a number of partners that focus on UI/UX design and can assist you in all areas of developing quality software.

 Contact Accelerance today to get started on combining your design and development to accelerate your next project!